bfrg/gpg-guide/README.md

 ## Signing and checking signatures

-To avoid the risk that someone else claims to be you, it's useful to sign every document that is encrypted.
+To avoid the risk that someone else claims to be you, it is useful to sign every document that is encrypted.
 If the encrypted document is modified in any way, a verification of the signature will fail.